entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 | auth_url | http://localhost:9080/auth/realms/jhipster/protocol/openid-connect/auth | The authorization endpoint |
 | base_url | http://localhost:8081/api | The url all the requests start with |

-Note 1
+Notes:
 > The base_url variable is added for convenience, but is not mandatory for the authentication purposes

-Note 2
-> Use the .well-known endpoint to retrive these values if you don't have them
+> Use the .well-known endpoint to retrieve these values if you don't have them
 > http://keycloak_host:keycloak_host/auth/realms/<realm>/.well-known/openid-configuration
 > For a local running app it should be http://localhost:9080/auth/realms/jhipster/.well-known/openid-configuration